-A Singaporean's Guide to STI ETF: Nikko AM vs SPDR STI ETF
+A Singaporean's Guide To STI ETF: Is SPDR STI ETF or Nikko AM STI ETF Better?

-You’re ready to start investing and wish to buy into the Straits Times Index (SGX: ^STI).
-But you don’t have enough capital and you realise that it’ll take a lot of effort to ensure that your portfolio replicates the exact index weights as prescribed.
+But you don’t have enough capital to buy individual stocks and you realise that it’ll take a lot of effort to replicate the index exactly.

 - Believe that index investing is a good fit for your investment strategy and time horizon